 - The ability to maintain a competitive edge in your niche

 - An increased bottom line

-These benefits all sounds great, but to obtain these benefits you need to get your foundation right.
+These benefits all sound great, but to obtain them, you need to get your foundation right.
 Your foundation is your analytics implementation.

 - Tags, which represent different vendors’ data collection scripts you deploy on your site.

 - Triggers, which determine when and how your tags fire.

 - The Data Layer, which centralizes and standardizes data collection for sharing across vendors.

 - Variables, which contain the data you transmit to vendors.